mesoSPIM/image-processing/README.md

 # image-processing
-Collection of python notebooks for mesoSPIM image processing (file format conversion, etc)
+Collection of notebooks and scripts for mesoSPIM image processing (file format conversion, animations, etc).